placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 Including Kodo and Its Dependencies
 ------------------------------------
-Kodo is a header only library.
-This means that both Kodo and its dependencies needs to be included in the application which is to use Kodo.
+Kodo is a header-only library with some dependencies that are compiled as static libraries.
+This means that both Kodo and its dependencies should be included in the application that uses Kodo.

-The easiest way to do so is by using our build system.
+The easiest way to achieve that is to use our build system.
 You can find more information about how to do so in :ref:`this tutorial<hello_kodo>`.

-If for some reason this approach is not feasible for you.
-The following will guide you through one of the many other ways you can include Kodo in your application.
+If this approach is not feasible for you for some reason, the following will guide you through one of the many other ways you can include Kodo in your application.

-.. note:: If you have issues please double check you have all the requirements
+.. note:: If you have issues, please double check you have all the requirements
           specified in the :ref:`getting_started` section.
 And if so write the `mailing list <http://groups.google.com/group/steinwurf-dev>`_, and
           we'll be happy to help.